DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 ### Can I Use Gear that's higher than our Character Level?
 No. player can't use gear that's higher than it's current character level.

-### What is the fastest way to level up in this game?
-On **lower level (1-7)**, the fastest and best way to level up is to fight **Nearby Enemies** constantly.
-Defeating the **yellow enemies** will result in more EXP gain, while also risking in having a harder fight than a normal enemies.

-**After reaching level 7**, try to equip / print a gear that has same gear level as your character level, and jumps into solo **Normal Dungeon**.
-Player can also join other players Dungeon via **Dungeon List** feature on **Map > Phone Icon > Dungeon List**.
-Finishing a dungeon will gain more EXP yield than Nearby Enemies.

-For best result, try to compelete **Challenge Dungeons** while having an active **Frontal Cortex Transmitter** (EXP Buff / Booster) on a go.

 ### What will happen if I Die / Flatlined?
 You will lose 10% of your unbanked BTC and EXP; however your inventory will be safe.
 It is advisable to keep your BTC in **Arasaka Bank** in order to prevent major losses.